What is Avascular Necrosis/Osteonecrosis?

-Avascular necrosis (AVN), literally meaning “bone death”, can occur in various bones of the body.
-When it occurs in the hip, it can cause significant pain and disability and eventually loss of the hip joint itself (Figure 1).
-The hip deteriorates due to loss of blood supply to the hip bone.
-Smoking, alcohol and steroid use have been known causes for AVN of the hip.
+Avascular necrosis (AVN), also known as Osteonecrosis, literally meaning “bone death”, can occur in various bones of the body.
+When this occurs in the bone, it can cause significant pain and disability and eventually loss of the joint itself (Figure 1).
+The bone deteriorates due to loss of blood supply.
+Smoking, alcohol and steroid use are a few possibly causes of AVN.
 AVN is considered a progressive disease with four stages.
-Dr. Saad offers treatment to early stage (stages 1-3), also known as pre-collapse AVN.
+We offer treatment for early stage AVN, also known as pre-collapse AVN.

 What are the Treatment Options?

-Avascular necrosis can be treated in three main ways: core decompression, free tissue transfer, and hip replacement.
-Treatment choices are dependent on many different factors including patient age, any other diseases the patient has, and the cause and stage of the AVN.
+Avascular necrosis can be treated in three main ways: core decompression, free tissue transfer, and joint replacement.
+Treatment choices are dependent on many different factors including patient age, any other diseases the patient has, and the cause and stage of AVN.

 To learn more, read Dr. Saad’s blog Why is a Plastic Surgeon Treating AVN?